Pedestrian Detection PCB: The Automotive Electronics Core Guarding Road Safety

 To meet these challenges, material selection and structural design are crucial:

-1. High Tg Substrate: Automotive PCBs commonly use substrates with a glass transition temperature (Tg) above 170°C. A high Tg value means the circuit board has better dimensional stability and mechanical strength at high temperatures, effectively preventing delamination and warping.
+1. High Tg Substrate: Automotive PCBs commonly use substrates with a glass transition temperature (Tg) higher than 170°C. A high Tg value means the circuit board has better dimensional stability and mechanical strength at high temperatures, effectively preventing delamination and warping.
 HILPCB's High Tg PCB is an ideal choice for automotive electronic applications.

 4. Thick Copper Design: To carry high currents and improve heat dissipation, the power sections in ADAS systems often require the use of Heavy Copper PCB.
 Thickened copper foil not only reduces circuit temperature rise but also enhances the mechanical strength of the circuit board.

-Get PCB Quote
+Get a PCB Quote

 High-Speed Signal Integrity: Ensuring Precise Sensor Data Transmission

-Challenges for signal integrity (SI) include:
+Challenges to signal integrity (SI) include:

-• Differential Pair Routing: Differential signal pairs (such as MIPI, LVDS) must be routed with strict equal length and equal spacing to maximize common-mode noise suppression.
+• Differential Pair Routing: Differential signal pairs (such as MIPI, LVDS) must be routed with strict equal length and spacing to maximize common-mode noise suppression.

 Automotive Electronics Environmental Test Standards (AEC-Q100/200 Excerpt)